JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 ### From scratch

 This section walks you through the steps to create a multiplatform project with a desktop target in IntelliJ IDEA and Android Studio.
-When your project is created, Compose hot reload is automatically added.
+When your project is created, Compose Hot Reload is automatically added.

 1. In the [quickstart](quickstart.md), complete the instructions to [set up your environment for Kotlin Multiplatform development](quickstart.md#set-up-the-environment).
 2. In IntelliJ IDEA, select **File** | **New** | **Project**.